-Small tutorial with screenshots which shows how to open port on AWS EC2 Linux server.
-This will help you to manage port specific services on EC2 server.
+Small tutorial with screenshots that show how to open port on the AWS EC2 Linux server.
+This will help you to manage port-specific services on the EC2 server.

-AWS offers server computing as one of their services and they call them as EC (Elastic Computing).
+AWS offers server computing as one of their services and they call them EC (Elastic Computing).
 Under this, we can build our Linux servers.
-We have already seen how to setup Linux server on AWS free of cost.
+We have already seen how to set up a Linux server on AWS free of cost.

 By default, all Linux servers build under EC2 has post 22 i.e. SSH service port (inbound from all IP) is open only.
-So, if you are hosting any port specific service then relative port needs to be open on AWS firewall for your server.
+So, if you are hosting any port-specific service then the relative port needs to be open on the AWS firewall for your server.

-Setting up firewall rule on AWS for your server is an easy job.
+Setting up a firewall rule on AWS for your server is an easy job.
 You will be able to open ports in seconds for your server.
-I will walk you through the procedure with screenshots to open port for EC2 server.
+I will walk you through the procedure with screenshots to open a port for the EC2 server.

-Login to AWS account and navigate to EC2 management console.
-Goto Security Groups under Network & Security menu as highlighted below :
+Log in to the AWS account and navigate to the EC2 management console.
+Go to Security Groups under Network & Security menu as highlighted below :

-Now you will be presented with inbound rule window.
+Now you will be presented with an inbound rule window.
 You can add/edit/delete inbound rules here.
-There are several protocols like HTTP, nfs etc listed in the drop-down menu which auto-populate ports for you.
-If you have custom service and port you can define it too.
+There are several protocols like HTTP, nfs, etc listed in the drop-down menu which auto-populate ports for you.
+If you have customer service and port you can define it too.

 For example, if you want to open port 80 then you have to select :